An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Solubility phase diagram

-After determining the appropriate ratio of TeA, water, and p-dioxane, naphthalene was introduced by partially substituting p-dioxane with naphthalene.
-At low concentrations in dioxane, the addition of naphthalene does not induce the precipitation of telluric acid, and its effect on the solubility boundary in the phase diagram can therefore be neglected.
-The upper limit of naphthalene concentration is constrained by the water content in the dioxane solution.
-The maximum amount of naphthalene that can be dissolved under varying water contents was experimentally determined, as shown in Figure \ref{fig:naphlim}.
-This relationship was used to identify the optimal naphthalene concentration in different formulations.
+After determining suitable ratios of TeA, water, and p-dioxane, naphthalene was introduced by partially substituting p-dioxane while keeping the total organic fraction invariant.
+According to experimental observations, naphthalene at low concentrations in p-dioxane did not cause TeA to precipitate, so its effect on the phase boundary was ignored.
+The upper limit of naphthalene concentration was constrained by the water content in the p-dioxane phase.
+The maximum soluble naphthalene content as a function of water fraction was determined experimentally (Figure~\ref{fig:naphlim}) and used to guide the choice of naphthalene concentration in different formulations.